Matan-Ariel-Havron/Learning-Web-Scraping/README.md

 I've done a few large projects by now, and now that I wanted to learn a new skill, I decided to make an organized place for it, as opposed to random repos for anything large enough.
 I'll try to put every learning project that isn't big enough for a separate repo in this repo, both to track my learning process and keep useful information and examples nearby.

+######
+First learning project - web scraping.
+I've done python programming in many ways by now but never got to do web scraping of any sort.
+I've been learning from: